PR0M3TH3AN/SeedPass/README.md

     - **Custom Relays Configuration:** Allow users to specify a custom set of Nostr relays for publishing their backup index.
     - **Batch Posting:** Enable the CLI to handle the segmentation of index entries into batches of 10 for Nostr posts.
     - **Toggle "Secret" Mode:** Provide CLI commands to enable or disable "secret" mode for clipboard-only password retrieval.
+    - **Automated Nostr Posting:** Ensure that any edit to the index automatically triggers a post to Nostr.
+    - **Initial Setup Enhancements:** Implement features to handle the first-time user experience, including seed generation/import and initial Nostr profile creation.
   - **Suggested Approach:**
     - **Command Structure:** Design intuitive commands and flags to manage advanced settings.
     - **User Feedback:** Ensure that the CLI provides clear feedback and confirmations for advanced operations.